leynos/lag-complexity/docs/lag-complexity-function-design.md

   that predicts `P(depth > τ_k)` for `k` ordered thresholds.
 The provider computes the expected step count (or, optionally, a mid-bin mapping) from the ordinal logits and returns this scalar as the raw depth signal for Sigma.
-- **Tokenisation & determinism:** Text is tokenised in Rust using a pinned vocabulary to guarantee platform parity.
-The ONNX graph omits tokenisation-specific nodes, pins opset 17, and includes optional affine calibration so that outputs remain deterministic across environments.
+- **Tokenization & determinism:** Text is tokenized in Rust using a pinned vocabulary to guarantee platform parity.
+The ONNX graph omits tokenization-specific nodes, pins opset 17, and includes optional affine calibration so that outputs remain deterministic across environments.
-- **Performance roadmap:** Post-training static INT8 quantisation and intermediate-layer pooling ablations are part of the committed optimisation plan.
+- **Performance roadmap:** Post-training static INT8 quantization and intermediate-layer pooling ablations are part of the committed optimization plan.
 These keep CPU latency below 10 ms p95 while shrinking artefact size without sacrificing calibration.
 - `DepthClassifierMlpOnnx`: A feature-flagged fallback that consumes the engineered feature vector also used by `DepthHeuristic`.
-It serves tokenisation-constrained environments, exports as a compact ONNX MLP with `log1p`/`expm1` scaling, and is quantised for low footprint.
+It serves tokenization-constrained environments, exports as a compact ONNX MLP with `log1p`/`expm1` scaling, and is quantised for low footprint.
 - `DepthFromLLM`: Enabled by the `provider-api` feature, this is the highest-fidelity but also highest-latency option.